Dickenschied: Scheidbach

 Even today, a street name in the village recalls the Scheidbach, a settlement at the forks of the two streams that also bear this name, about 1.5 km east of the village.
 The earliest attestation of this place comes from 1778, when Jakob Schein “von der Schißbach bey Dickenschied” (“from the Schißbach near Dickenschied”) asked the Badish lordship for leave to bring an old gristmill back into use and also make it habitable.
 The settlement is supposed to have been Schinderhannes’s hideout for quite a while.
 In the 19th century in this settlement, notorious throughout the Hunsrück for stock theft and begging, lived two farming families, and in primitive cabins at least six other families.
 To get rid of these disagreeable people, some of whom were Romani (or perhaps Yeniche?), the municipality kept buying up houses, one by one.
 By late November 1909, the last inhabitants had moved to Dickenschied.
 The last house was burnt down because it was infested with vermin.
 Nanny Lambrecht’s novel Armsünderin describes a woman’s life in the Scheidbach.

 Religion

-By 1317, there was already a chapel in Dickenschied when the village was raised to a parishlike status called Pfarrvikarie with its own priest.
+By 1317, there was already a chapel in Dickenschied when the village was raised to a parish-like status called Pfarrvikarie with its own priest.